Skip to content ↓

 Useful resources:

-In April 2021 we launched the “Be Kind to Yourself Campaign“, which we introduced in response to a student wellbeing survey .
+The “Be Kind to Yourself Campaign“, includes a set of resources which responds to student wellbeing needs.
 Our students told us that they were trying to manage exam stress, anxiety, relationship issues and social media pressure.
 This initiative focuses on all aspects of Mental Health and Wellbeing, and is championed by our Sixth Form Mental Health Ambassadors.
 Check them out on our YouTube channel.

 You have not allowed cookies and this content may contain cookies.